 Why go for an emotional response?
 Wouldn’t, say, a weepy tale just make a potential customer associate your product with sadness and heartbreak?
 Doesn’t a gloomy or fear-mongering vibe send a viewer shuffling to the corner in tears instead of skipping to the store to buy your product?

 Well, if played the wrong way, yes.
 Advertisements that use this rhetorical strategy can backfire.
 The tone can be off, the message jumbled and lost.

 But when pathos commercials hit, they hit hard.
 A tenet of marketing (and psychology) is that people “feel first, think second.”
 So make them feel it.
 That’s how to use the pathos definition to the fullest in creative advertising.

-If you want a really strong example of Pathos is an advertisement, check out this shot list from a particularly emotional Zillow spot.
-Notice how the shots on the son are often singles and medium close-ups:
+If you want a really strong example of Pathos in an advertisement, check out this emotional Zillow spot.
+We broke the spot down using StudioBinder's storyboard creator.
+Click the image to see the entire storyboard.
+And notice how the shots on the son are often singles and medium close-ups: